Lamar Owens: Coaching career

 In 2010, Owens became an assistant coach at Georgia Tech under head coach Paul Johnson.
 During his time at Georgia Tech, Owens served as the Community Service Director for the football team.
 In 2009 and 2010, Owens hosted summer camps in his hometown of Savannah.
 For the past three years he has hosted a one-day summer camp, named Fundamentals on the Field on Georgia Tech’s campus in partnership with the Chick-fil-A Foundation and Fellowship of Christian Athletes.

 Owens also earned a Lean Six Sigma Black Belt from Scheller School of Business at Georgia Tech in August 2014.
 He has applied six sigma methodologies in every aspect of his coaching duties.

 On February 19, 2016, Owens began attending the NCAA and NFL Coaches Academy in Tampa, FL.

 In 2019, Owens became the wide receivers coach at Georgia Southern.
 In December, Owens resigned his post as wide receivers coach at Georgia Southern.

+In 2023, Owens became the cornerbacks coach for The Citadel.